MtnBiker/historical-streets-la/ImplementationNotes.md

 Maps not loading at Heroku.
 Upload goes fine and only one error TypeError: `Attempted to assign to readonly property`

-Getting errors because leaflet-rails isn't using latest version (1.1 vs. 1.2), but when I switched caused other problems (I probably didn't put in the reference in the right file.); but decided to wait for a while and see if the gem gets fixed.
+~~Getting errors because leaflet-rails isn't using latest version (1.1 vs. 1.2), but when I switched caused other problems (I probably didn't put in the reference in the right file.); but decided to wait for a while and see if the gem gets fixed.
+NOTE: moot, see below for Leaflet~~

 big_map changed to (streets) overview.
 Map is the list of background maps.
 Overview  shows all the streets.
 Made to change to avoid potential confusion in testing, map meant two things.
 This got rid of a test error!